nicholaswmin/dyno/src/threadpool/README.md

 Threads which [block the event loop][ee-block] or delay their termination are issued a [`SIGKILL`][signals] signal, after a set timeout.

-The timeouts are in `ms` and can be set like so:
+timeouts are in `ms` and can be set like so:

 ```js
 import { Threadpool } from '@nicholaswmin/threadpool'